Heads Hearts & Hands is unique in that every area of our service supports organizations that are already on the ground in Uganda.

 Scholarships

-2025 FOCUS:
+2026 FOCUS:

 We are looking to expand our scholarship program to be able to accept some of the students on our waiting list through individual sponsorship.
 Students attend boarding school, high school, college, and even doctoral programs.
-H3 has developed a discipleship program for these students so that they will also receive leadership training and be equipped for service in their country and in their churches.
+H3 has developed a discipleship program for these students so that they will also receive leadership training and be equipped for service in their community and in their churches.

 Skills Training and Family Entrepreneurship

 Ugandans face swift poverty when the family’s wage-earner passes away or becomes unable to work.
 H3 has developed skills training, particularly for women, to allow them to support their families day-to-day.
-Women are taught to make chapati, a typical Ugandan flatbread served on the streets; basket-making, soap-making, and paper and envelope-making.
+Women are taught to make chapati, a typical Ugandan flatbread served on the streets; basket-making, soap-making, sewing and quilting, and paper and envelope-making.
 These skills, while simple, will earn a family a living wage.
 The focus of our skills training is on the families of long-term patients who receive H3 care all year long.

-Spiritual Guidance
+Spiritual Development

-2025 FOCUS:
+2026 FOCUS: